tianocore/edk2-pytool-extensions/docs/using.md

 ### stuart_setup

-Sets up git repo based on the gitsubmodule file in your repo.
+Sets up the git repo based on the gitsubmodule file in your repo.
 It checks to make sure the required repos as provided by settings manager are present.

 ### stuart_update

-Reads ext_dep files in environment and downloads the appropriate files for the active scopes currently defined.
+Reads ext_dep files in the environment and downloads the appropriate files for the active scopes currently defined.
 These scopes come from the settings manager.

 ### stuart_build

 Builds a platform.
-Requires an instance of UefiBuilder to be provided in addition to the settings manager.
+Requires an instance of `UefiBuilder` to be provided in addition to the settings manager.

 ### stuart_ci_setup